 When older adults are challenged by arthritis pain, the last thing they may want to do is get up and exercise.
-Nonetheless, our home care Kansas City team of experts wants to emphasize how crucially important it is for those with arthritis to continue being physically active to prevent progression of the disease and to optimize joint functionality.
+Nonetheless, our caregivers want to emphasize how crucially important it is for those with arthritis to continue being physically active to prevent progression of the disease and to optimize joint functionality.
 The key is pinpointing the correct degree and form of exercise to deliver health advantages, while avoiding further harm.

-Hearts at Home, top providers of the home care Kansas City seniors depend on, is dedicated to helping seniors safely and effectively increase physical activity to enhance overall health and wellbeing.
+Hearts at Home is dedicated to helping seniors safely and effectively increase physical activity to enhance overall health and wellbeing.
 If your older loved one is reluctant to exercise as a result of arthritis pain, the first step is to set up an appointment with his or her physician for help with managing pain and suggestions on an appropriate activity strategy.

 With the doctor’s consent, the checklist below may be of help in managing some of the common issues of exercising with arthritis: